EssentialsX/Website/Discord-Tutorial.md

 ## Console Relay
 The console relay is pretty self-explanatory: it relays everything on your console into a Discord channel of your choosing.
-The console relay is ridiculously easy to setup and if your server is already running, you don't need to reload it!
+The console relay is ridiculously easy to set up and if your server is already running, you don't need to reload it!

 0. This assumes you've already done the initial setup.

 1. Go to the Discord server that your bot is in and find the channel you wish to use for console output.
-   Right click on the channel and click "Copy ID".
+   Right-click on the channel and click "Copy ID".
 Save this ID for the next step.
 > ![Copy ID](./images/discord/copy-cons-id.gif)
 > Find console channel -> Right Click -> `Copy ID`